OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 # Working With Angular Material to Create Beautiful Apps.

 Angular is an amazing frontend framework with which you can build powerful web applications.
 In this article, we will explore Angular Material and use it to build an entire, fast, realistic app which looks absolutely beautiful.
-By then end of the article, you will have a brief refresher on Angular, detailed introduction into Angular Material, its docs and its usage as well as building a realistic app that uses many Angular Material components.
+By the end of the article, you will have a brief refresher on Angular, detailed introduction into Angular Material, its docs and its usage as well as building a realistic app that uses many Angular Material components.
 What are you waiting for?
 Let's get started.

 ## So Exactly is Angular Material?

-A is a third party package used in Angular project.
+A is a third party package used in an Angular project.
 At its core is an Angular Component Suite which is made pre-built styled angular components.
-With angular the entire app is composition of components and instead of building and styling components from group up, you can leverage with Angular Material which provide out of the box styled components that follow the Material Design Spec.
-This is the Spec used by Google in the android operating system and also very popular on web due to it beautiful UI utilities.
+With angular, the entire app is a composition of components and instead of building and styling components from the group up, you can leverage with Angular Material which provides out of the box styled components that follow the Material Design Spec.
+This is the Spec used by Google in the Android operating system and also very popular on the web due to it beautiful UI utilities.

 ## Get Setup.

-Lets start building a prototype app with Angular and Angular Material.
+Let's start building a prototype app with Angular and Angular Material.
 We need to make sure we have the following in place.

 ### Setting up our project environment.

 For that we need `Node.js` and `Angular CLI` installed. `Node.js` will help to provide the packages needed by the `CLI` to work.
 For example the development server package.
-`Angular Command Line Interface (CLI)` is a tool that create  a new angular project for us.
-We need it because angular project is more than `js html and script` files.
-Angular project uses `TypeScript` which needs to be optimized and run on some server, so we need a setup with more complex build workflow that uses third party packages for optimisation and build stuff, the `CLI` just give us the workflow out of the box.
+`Angular Command Line Interface (CLI)` is a tool that creates a new angular project for us.
+We need it because an angular project is more than `js HTML and script` files.
+An angular project uses `TypeScript` which needs to be optimized and run on some server, so we need a setup with more complex build workflow that uses third-party packages for optimization and builds stuff, the `CLI` just give us the workflow out of the box.

-After installing nodejs, you can now install the cli with `npm install -g @angular/cli `.
+After installing Node.js, you can now install the CLI with `npm install -g @angular/cli `.
-Depending on the setup of your commputer, you might need to install as an admin, unix users should start with `sudo`.
+Depending on the setup of your computer, you might need to install as an admin, UNIX users should start with `sudo`.

 ### Create a project.

-Once installation is finish, lets create angular project with `ng new  name_of_poject`.
-Open the project with your favourite IDE or editor.
+Once the installation is finished, let us create an angular project with `ng new  name_of_poject`.
+Open the project with your favorite IDE or editor.
 The folder structure has a lot of files.
 But where will be working with a lot is the src folder.

 ### Install Angular Material and Angular CDK.